SalesforceLabs/ActionPlansV4/INSTALLATION.md

 [AppExchange](#appexchange-managed-package---recommended): The managed package is the best way to go - it will let you upgrade seamlessly as features are added.

+[Installing the App Using a Scratch Org](#installing-the-app-using-a-scratch-org): Fast and easy way to work with this app in a scratch org

 [Installing the app using a Developer Edition Org or a Sandbox](#installing-the-app-using-a-developer-edition-org-or-your-own-sandbox-org): Useful when tackling Trailhead Badges or if you want the app deployed to a more permanent environment than a scratch org.

 [Optional installation instructions](#optional-installation-instructions): Installing sample Action Plan Template